-At least one course must be taken from the Psychology department.
+\ At least one course must be taken from the Psychology department.

-All science courses must include laboratories and cannot be at an 'introductory' level.
-Online prerequisite labs will be accepted for all labs completed in Spring 2020/2021, Summer 2020, and Fall 2020/2021 if the on-campus lab they were enrolled in was converted to an online format.
-All Laboratories completed outside of the 2020/2021 COVID-19 pandemic must be on campus; virtual/online laboratories are not accepted.

-Anatomy and Physiology must be taken from the Anatomy, Physiology, A and P, Biology, or Zoology department.
-The Anatomy and Physiology must be 'human'.
+- \\ All science courses must include laboratories and cannot be at an 'introductory' level.
+Online prerequisite labs will be accepted for all labs completed in 2020 through Spring 2023 if the on-campus lab they were enrolled in was converted to an online format.
+All Laboratories completed outside of the COVID-19 pandemic must be on campus; virtual/online laboratories are not accepted. - \\\ Anatomy and Physiology must be taken from the Anatomy, Physiology, A and P, Biology, or Zoology department.
+Anatomy and Physiology courses must be 'human'.
 Combined Anatomy and Physiology courses will be considered only if a combined course sequence (2 semesters) is completed.